-- U.S. 20-26 (Chinden Blvd.).
+- 1. State Highway 20-26 (Chinden Blvd.).
 This highway serves as the north boundary of the City's Area of Impact east of Linder Road and bisects the Area of Impact west of Linder Road.
 It is expected to be five to seven lanes wide at build-out of the city.
 It separates Meridian's distinctly urban growth patterns from the City of Eagle, with its low-density, semi-rural character.
 The City of Meridian will establish ordinances and development standards that preserve the highway as a major regional transportation facility, connecting the cities of Caldwell, Nampa, Star, Meridian, Eagle and Boise.
 The City believes this roadway needs to be protected from multiple access points and preserved as a high capacity connector.
-The City supports beautification and appropriate sound mitigation measures along the US 20-26 corridor. - State Highway 16 (future extension).
+The City supports beautification and appropriate sound mitigation measures along the SH20-26 corridor. - 2.
+State Highway 16 (future extension).
 The extension of State Highway 16 from State Highway 44 to I-84 is a critical step to providing regional mobility for citizens from north Ada County and Gem County to I-84 and south Ada County.
-Identifying the most useful and environmentally and fiscally responsible location for this new highway is crucial to the future character of west Meridian.
+Identifying the most useful and environmentally and fiscally responsible location for this new highway is crucial to the future of west Meridian and its character.
 To that end, transportation and land development policies and a special map overlay have been created to preserve and guide development in this area.
 (See "State Highway 16 Corridor Preservation Area" for more details.)

-• Urban and Residential Collectors
+Urban and Residential Collectors

 The transportation system's second tier is the collector system.
 Collectors are generally categorized as either urban or residential.
-Urban collectors are designed to carry higher volumes of traffic and (often seamlessly) connect one arterial to another through a given mile.
+Urban collectors are designed to carry higher volumes of traffic and often seamlessly connect one arterial to another through a given mile.
 They also may move at higher speeds than residential collectors.
 The latter are typically constructed by private developers at the time of construction of a subdivision and have a more residential character.
 They may or may not connect through an entire mile section.
-Collector roads were the subject of an Ada County Highway District-funded study by JUB Engineers in August 2001.
+Collector roads was the subject of an Ada County Highway District-funded study by JUB Engineers in August 2001.
 The City of Meridian supports and will apply the following conclusions of that study:

 - a.
 Intersection Spacing.
-The intersections of collector roads and arterial roads should be located at the 1⁄2 mile point within any given section. - b.
+The intersections of collector roads and arterial roads should be located at the 1⁄2 mile point within any given section; - b.
 Alignment.
-Collectors should extend in an essentially straight line for 200 feet to 400 feet from the intersection.
-Beyond that point the alignment is flexible. - c.
+Collectors should extend in an essentially straight line for 200' to 400' from the intersection.
+Beyond that point the alignment is flexible; - c.
 Discontinuity Between Sections.
-Collectors should not be in a straight alignment for more than two miles to prevent their use as de facto arterials. - Add the following roadways to the collector list and add a clarification that the collectors listed include both urban and residential collectors that are at least a 1/4 mile in length: - a.
+Collectors should not be continuous for more than two to three miles to prevent their use as de facto arterials. - Add the following roadways to the collector list: - a.
 W. Cayuse Creek Drive - b.
 W. Belltower Drive - c.
 W. Monument Street - Replace Figure VI-11, Functional Classification Map (pg.
 53), with the revised map approved by the COMPASS Board of Directors in 2005.